 We are introducing more rapid turnaround tests and validating that technology.
 We are also rolling out asymptomatic testing to care homes.
 We did have a problem with the delivery of tests from Randox—these were the leading tests we were using with care homes—as I made clear to the House in July.
 We have spent the summer recovering that programme.

-We publish the data on which the decisions are made and we have published the so-called “contain framework”, the one in which those decisions are taken, in consultation with the local authority and local representatives, should such an intervention be needed.
+We publish the data on which the decisions are made and we have published the so-called contain framework, the one in which those decisions are taken, in consultation with the local authority and local representatives, should such an intervention be needed.
 What I would say to residents of Wakefield, and indeed of any other area, is that the best way to avoid local action and a local intervention is to follow the social distancing rules: “hands, face, space, and get a test if you have any symptoms”.
 By following social distancing we are more likely to be able to control the virus without the need then to resort to local action.

 I would like to start by paying tribute to public health officials and community partners in the east end of Glasgow, who have been managing some of the local clusters.
 It really has been a team effort.

 Part of the Secretary of State’s test, trace and isolate strategy is based on people following the advice to isolate when they show symptoms.
 What discussions is he having with the Department for Business, Energy and Industrial Strategy regarding the pitiful levels of statutory sick pay?
 Anecdotally, a lot of constituents tell me that they are worried about the financial pressure of having to isolate.
-So what discussions on that is he having with his colleagues in Government?
+So what discussions on that is he having with his colleagues in government?

 I thank the Secretary of State for his statement.
-Research on immunity once you have had covid remains critical.
+Research on immunity once people have had covid remains critical.
 What progress has been made in understanding how immunity is developed and how long it lasts?
 What work is being undertaken in terms of rapid testing for immunity and analysis, and the technology that sits around that?

 This is a very important question.
 Essentially, part of the research into the vaccine is research into its efficacy, which is about research into the immune response that it provokes—the antibody response and the T cell response, both of which have an impact.
 We are doing a huge amount of work on that and I am very happy to write to my hon.
 Friend with more details.